jonlpersson/ed-latimore/site/_drafts/how-take-advantage-of-weak-ties-in-your-life.md

 I've seen people I grew up with complaining on social media about how small our city is.
 They say this because whenever they try to date someone, and inevitably find out that this person dated someone in their social circle.

 For reference, I grew up in Pittsburgh, PA.
 As of this writing, there are a little less than 330,000 people in the greater area and a little over 1 million in the metropolitan area.
-While this population doesn't even place it in the top 50 most populated American cities, there is no reason you shouldn't be able to meet someone who has never met someone in your social circle.
+While these numbers don't even place it in the top 50 most populated American cities, there is no reason you shouldn't be able to meet someone who has never met someone in your social circle.

-Unless you haven’t made it a point to meet different people.
+*<u><strong>Unless you haven’t made it a point to meet different people.</strong></u>*

 Meeting different people and making new friends is a whole post by itself, but the primary method I've followed is: